-- Re-start timeline for all pending projects and also any other properties that could potentially be defined as "surplus land" under AB 1486 by sending the required Notices of Availability and following the timeline (up to 286 days of notices and negotiations).
-This could delay or cause the current proposed projects to "lose the market" or otherwise be withdrawn. - Seek clarifying or limiting language in subsequent legislation to preserve MTS's autonomy over its joint development program.
+If the Board declares the property "surplus land" today, this would re-start the timeline for all pending projects and also the other properties listed in Attachment C. Staff would send the required Notices of Availability and follow the statutory timeline (up to 286 days of notices and negotiations).
+This could delay or cause the current proposed projects to "lose the market" or otherwise be withdrawn.
+If no notices of interest are received within the 60 day notice period, MTS could continue the already pending negotiations related to each site listed above.

+2. Staff also proposes that MTS seek clarifying or limiting language in subsequent legislation to preserve MTS's autonomy over its joint development program.